 At Sastrify, we often say that there are 3 ways to optimize your SaaS spend:

-- Buy Cheaper: Find a way to get a better price for the platform that you’re currently using — or the platform that you’d like to use.
+- Buy Cheaper: Find a way to get a better price for the platform that you are currently using or the platform that you would like to use.

-- Buy Less: Identify where you’re spending on licenses that you don’t need, and start paying for the right amount of licenses for your business.
+- Buy Less: Identify where you are spending on licenses that you do not need, and start paying for the right amount of licenses for your business.

-- Buy Better: Make sure that you’re paying for features and service levels that your business really needs.
+- Buy Better: Make sure that you are paying for features and service levels that your business really needs.

 Renewal periods are ideal for making decisions that can help you save on your SaaS spend.
 At Sastrify, we also offer subscription renewal alerts so that you can plan ahead, speak to users, adjust features, add or subtract licenses and take other actions in time for renegotiation.